 Strategic priorities for 2025

-Reflecting a key creative and marketing employment trend, nearly three quarters – 73 per cent – of managers will hire more contract professionals in the first half of 2025.
+Reflecting a key marketing and creative employment trend, three quarters – 76 per cent – of managers will hire more contract professionals in the second half of 2025.
 This strategic shift is driven by the need for specific expertise in areas essential to staying competitive in today's fast-paced market.
 It also provides the flexibility to quickly adjust to market trends and project needs.
-Contract talent is particularly in demand for crucial marketing positions like brand managers and product marketing managers, along with roles in digital marketing, such as social media marketing and SEO specialists.
 Additionally, there's a growing emphasis on harnessing skills in marketing automation, highlighting the industry's focus on targeted outreach in the digital era.
+According to marketing and creative managers, the top benefits of engaging contract talent include: Access to specialized skills or expertise Flexibility in scaling their workforceCost savings compared to permanent hiresFaster staffing for critical roles

 About the Demand for Skilled Talent report